HugyWugy43/todo-localhost/README.md

 - **JSON**: Storage for tasks with persistence across sessions.
 - **YAML**: Storage for task categories.
 - **Showdown.js**: A library for converting Markdown to HTML.
+- **Docker**: Containerize the app for consistent environment and easy deployment.
 - **Flexbox**: For clean, responsive task layout.

 ## Installation and Setup